gabriel-aplok/gabriel-aplok.github.io/_projects/project-walker.md

 - Vehicles can't climb one block (idk why?).
 ```

-## Changelog for v1.8.3
+## Changelog for v1.8.4

 > You can access other previous changelogs [here]({{ page.slug }}/changes.html).

 ```
-- Added bandit and survivor variants with melee and ranged weapons.
+- Added recipes for barbed wire, chair, crate, hazard block, metal rack, table, carpeted table, water pump and wooden barricade.
+- Added new Coly Python item.
+- Added new temporary blindness when breaking a bone.
-- Added random equipments to the static NPCs.
+- Added now you can add/remove sniper scopes using the crafting table.
-- Moved refillable empty canteen and bottle system to another separate pack.
+- Increased bullet velocity (+3).
+- Improved NPCs AI.
+- Fixed structures being built within the terrain without access.
+- Fixed NPCs pickuping ammo and dropping guns on the ground.
+- Fixed the crosshair not being hidden with the hide GUI option enabled.
+- Fixed thirst bar not being hidden in creative mode.
+- Fixed a bug where zombies wouldn't attack survivors and bandits.
-- Fixed water particle in water pump.
+- Fixed refillable bottle and canteen disappearing when clicking on the water block without using the refill water extension.
-- Improved M40 and Kar98k models.
-- Improved guns system from durability to scoreboard.
-- Removed custom bullet system scripts (will be re-added soon).
+- Removed the camera switching system when holding a gun sneaking.
+- Removed the physics system from the wall detector arms for visual effect (causing crashing).
 ```

 If you plan to showcase this add-on, **ONLY use the links I provide here**.
 DON’T create your own links and/or claim this as your own creation.
 Thank you!
 Or I need to request a DMCA to take-down your content. :)